-The purpose of this report is solely to describe the scope of our testing of internal control of financial reporting and compliance and the results of that testing, and not to provide an opin on the effectiveness of the's internal control over financial reporting or compliance.
-This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the's internal control over financial reporting a compliance.
+The purpose of this report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion of the effectiveness of the's internal control over financial reporting or on compliance.
+This report is an integral part of an audit performed in accordance with Government Auditin Standards in considering the's internal control over financial reporting are compliance.
 Accordingly, this communication is not suitable for any other purpose.
-(Signature) (Date) paragraphs to be used when no significant deficiencies or material weaknesses are identified. • If significant deficiencies, but no material weaknesses are identified, use the following wording: In planning and performing our audit of the financial statements, we considered're internal control over financial reporting to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but no for the purpose of expressing an opinion on the effectiveness of the's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the's internal control over financial reporting.
-A deficiency in internal control over financial reporting exists when the design or operation of control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
-A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of the sais.
-A significant deficiency is a deficiency, or a combination of deficiencies, in internal control over financial reporting that is less severe than a material weakness, yet important
+(Signature) (Date) paragraphs to be used when no significant deficiencies or material weaknesses are identified. • If significant deficiencies, but no material weaknesses are identified, use the following wording: In planning and performing our audit of the financial statements, we considered A deficiency in internal control over financial reporting exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
+A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of the's financial statements will not be prevented, or detected and corrected, on a timely basis.
+A significant deficiency is a deficiency, or a combination of deficiencies, in internal control over financial reporting that is less severe than a material weakness, yet important enough to merit the attention of those charged with governance.